Man sentenced to life in prison in 2012 fatal shooting

 Alex Ross

-ROSWELL N.M. — It was a day of high emotion at the Chaves County Courthouse Friday when a man was sentenced in the deadly shooting of a husband and father.
+ROSWELL, N.M- It was a day of high emotion at the Chaves County Court House Friday, when a man was sentenced in the nearly 10-year-old deadly shooting of a husband and father.

-“For the crime of first-degree murder of Saul Sanchez, you are sentenced to life imprisonment, with the possibility of parole after 30 years,” 5th Judicial District Court Judge James Hudson said, an announcement that was accompanied by cries of the victim’s family members who were present.
+“For the crime of first-degree murder of Saul Sanchez, you are sentenced to life imprisonment, with the possibility of parole after 30 years,” Judge James Hudson of New Mexico 5th Judicial District Court said in handing down the sentence, an announcement that was accompanied by emotional cries of the victim’s family members who were present.

 Sanchez was shot and killed at a West Third Street home in Roswell, where Sanchez was staying with his wife and two daughters while attending a local funeral.

-At the hearing Friday, loved ones who fought back tears, carried framed portraits of Saul.
+At the hearing Friday, loved ones who fought back tears, carried framed portraits of Saul Sanchez.

 “I would like the court to see my little brother that is no longer with us,” Israel Sanchez said.

-The Sanchez family used the hearing to address the court to honor Saul, who they said had a passion for golf and was a dedicated family man.
+The Sanchez family used the hearing to address the court to honor a man, who they said had a passion for golf and was a dedicated family man.
 They also requested that Jimenez receive the maximum possible sentence.

-“Luis has no idea how he has affected us, not only friends and family, but the community at large,” said Sonya Garcia, Saul’s sister.
+“Luis has no idea how he has affected us, not only friends and family, but the community at large,” said Sonya Garcia, Sanchez’s sister.

 Jimenez’s wife and mother also spoke to the court before sentencing, giving a starkly different account of the man convicted of murder.